1npo/frigate/docs/manual.md

   - Score modifiers applied to the final score of your hand
   - How much currency you earn when scoring a slot

-Each perk has a duration and a mode.
+Each perk has a duration, mode, and rarity.

 #### Perk Durations

-There are 3 perk durations:
+The duration indicates how long the perk exists.
+There are 3 durations:

 - **Permanent** perks remain in effect until the perk is sold
 - **Temporary** perks expire after a certain duration (usually after some number of rounds)